 Steam blocking is a similar process to wet blocking, only you use steam to relax the fibers instead of water.
 This is the best process for fibers that shouldn't get wet, as well as for cottons, which tend to completely lose their shape when wet.
 It shouldn't be used on man-made fibers, because heat and steam tend to destroy them and make a mess of all your hard work.

 Different knitters use different techniques when it comes to steam blocking.
 Some people stretch and pin their work to the desired shape before steaming, using the steam to help set the new shape.
 Others steam first and then pin, allowing the steam to relax the fibers and make it more pliable.

-The method you use may depend largely on the flexibility of the knitting.
+The method you use might depend largely on the flexibility of the knitting.
 If you can get it into shape without the steam, pin first.
 If not, steam and then pin.

 The steaming method involves slightly dampening a clean sheet or other piece of fabric and placing it over the knitting.
 Use a hot iron to press very lightly on the sheet.
 Don't press like you are actually ironing, you're just pushing the steam through the sheet and into the knitting.
 Continue this process until the sheet is dry.

 You also can steam block without a protective layer of fabric.
 Just set your iron on steam and wave the iron slowly over the knitting, being careful not to touch the work with the iron.
 Then pin, if necessary, and leave to dry.